MichaelChirico/DissertationTemplate/README.md

 Here's one possible complete work flow for creating your dissertation:

  1. Fork this repository and/or clone locally.
  2. Tune `aggregator.sh` and `body_extractor.R` to the unique parts of your dissertation.
+Run `sh aggregator.sh` in this folder.
  3. Define the following in `dissertation.tex`: `\thetitle`, `\theauthor`, `\theadvisor`, `\THEAUTHOR`, `\THEADVISOR`, `theyear`.
 Also rename/insert/delete the chapters in `\chapter{Chapter Name}` and `\input{content/_chapter_name_}`.
  4. Compose your abstract, acknowledgment, copyright, dedication, and title in `frontmatter/`.
  5. Compose your introduction and conclusion in `content/`.